KaiserWhoLearns/KaiserWhoLearns.github.io/_pages/about.md

 Since I am still exploring, my interests are nascent.
 In general, I am interested in natural language processing.
 Currently, I am inquisitive in **devloping novel techniques to facilitate efficient, explanable NLP**.
 I also find **fairness and robustness** in NLP systems intriguing.

-I obtained my Bachelor's degrees of computer science (B.S.) and mathematics (B.A.) in the same school.
+I obtained my Bachelor's degrees of computer science (B.S.) and mathematics (B.A.) at University of Washington, too.
 During my undergraduate years, I worked with [Ana Marasović](https://www.anamarasovic.com/) on interpretability and [Christopher Hoffman](https://sites.math.washington.edu/~hoffman/) on dual random-walk systems.
 Thanks a lot to the support of my advisors and my donors, I was able to conduct research and keep learning.

 `I have a limited amount of experiences investigating things in life, but if you are having questions on finding SDE/DS internships or applying for master/undergraduate programs and you think I can help, no matter what your background is, please do not hesitate to email me.`